jamesubarnes/form-app/README.md

 Generate a secret key with: `python -c "import secrets; print(secrets.token_hex(32))"`

+The deployment uses `--no-invoker-iam-check` to allow public access without requiring IAM permissions.

 **3. Note the application URL:**

 After deployment completes, Cloud Run will output the application URL.
 It should be something like:
 `https://form-app-XXXX-uc.a.run.app`

+The service will be publicly accessible at this URL.

 ## How It Works